 Whether you give every year or include Sigma Tau Gamma in your estate or retirement plans, Sigma Tau Gamma Foundation strives to honor the many ways you choose to support your Fraternity.
 Join this dedicated community of donors and impact generations of Sig Taus.

 Each year, generous donors provide many thousands of dollars in scholarship and leadership grants, staff support, and training programs that advance Sigma Tau Gamma Fraternity’s mission.
-Below, we recognize many donors through various giving societies:
+We recognize many donors through various giving societies:

 Annual Giving Clubs